Beverly Hills Cop III: Plot

-Axel meets and befriends Janice Perkins, a park employee, whilst touring the park's underground behind-the-scenes facilities.
-He is observed by security, then shot at and attacked hand-to-hand.
+Axel befriends park employee Janice Perkins while touring the park's behind-the-scenes facilities.
+He is observed by security, then shot at, and attacked hand-to-hand.
 Axel retreats to the surface, where he cuts in line to enter the Spider Ferris wheel ride.
-The guards accidentally jam the ride, placing two little children's lives in danger.
-Axel rescues them and is subsequently taken to park manager Orrin Sanderson.
-When DeWald is called in to contest the claim that Axel was attacked by the security guards without prior challenge, Axel immediately recognizes DeWald as Todd's killer, but Rosewood and Flint refuse to believe that claim because DeWald is keeping an impeccable public reputation.
-Later, Axel is visited in his motel room by Uncle Dave and Janice, who inform him that the Wonder World park's designer and Dave's close friend, Roger Frye, has mysteriously disappeared while inspecting the grounds two weeks earlier, leaving only a letter with a cryptic message.
-Axel and Rosewood attend a banquet roasting DeWald as private law enforcement officer of the year and Axel meets his old friend Serge.
-The cube van is located at Santa Monica pier, repaired, with a new paint job and abandoned.
+Axel rescues two children from the Spider after the guards accidentally jam the ride and is brought to park manager Orrin Sanderson.
+When DeWald is called in to contest Axel's claim that he was attacked by the security guards without prior challenge, Axel recognizes DeWald as Todd's killer, but Rosewood and Flint refuse to believe him because of DeWald's impeccable public reputation.

+Later, Axel is visited in his motel room by Uncle Dave and Janice.
+They inform him that the Wonder World park's designer and Uncle Dave's close friend - Roger Frye - has mysteriously disappeared while inspecting the grounds two weeks earlier, leaving only a letter with a cryptic message.
+Axel and Rosewood attend a banquet to honor DeWald as private law-enforcement officer of the year and meet Axel's old friend Serge.
+Axel tries to heckle DeWald into revealing his criminal activities, but DeWald resists Axel's attempts.

-Axel tries to heckle DeWald into revealing his criminal involvements, despite continued admonishments by Fulbright, but DeWald proves too smooth to be caught in a mistake.
-When Axel later digs deeper into a closed-off section of the park, he finds out that DeWald and Sanderson run a counterfeiting ring that uses Wonder World as a front, and DeWald was at the chop shop in Detroit to get his hands on blank printing paper used for American currency.
-That evening, Axel meets with Uncle Dave to ask him about further details to find a piece of viable evidence, and thereby discovers that Frye's warning letter is actually written on a sheet of the stolen mint paper.
-Before he can make use of that evidence, however, Uncle Dave is shot by DeWald, and Axel is framed for his shooting.
+Later, Axel digs deeper into a closed-off section of the park and learns DeWald and Sanderson are using Wonder World as a front for a counterfeiting ring.
+DeWald was at the chop shop in Detroit to collect mint paper stored in the truck.
+That evening, Axel meets with Uncle Dave to ask him about further details to find a piece of viable evidence; and discovers that Frye's warning letter is actually written on a sheet of the stolen mint paper.
+Before he can make use of that evidence, Uncle Dave is shot and wounded by DeWald; and Axel is framed for his shooting.

-After getting away from DeWald and bringing Uncle Dave to Willshire Memorial hospital, Axel sets out to prove his innocence by storming the park, calling Rosewood and Flint to assist him.
-The resulting shootout kills DeWald's henchmen, and after a hand-to-hand fight Axel shoots and kills DeWald, thus avenging Todd.
-During the fight, Sanderson is shot dead in the print shop by Agent Fulbright, who then appears before Axel to explain that he was right.
-Axel realizes Fulbright's actual involvement with the counterfeiters and fatally shoots him during a brief struggle.
-Uncle Dave makes a full recovery, and he thanks Axel for his assistance by creating a new character for Wonder World with his name, Axel Fox; and Janice takes Axel, now in a wheelchair, away from the festivities to show him the 'Tunnel of Love'.
+After getting away from DeWald and bringing Uncle Dave to a hospital, Axel sets out to prove his innocence by storming the park; calling Rosewood and Flint to assist him.
+The ensuing shootout kills the rest of DeWald's henchmen and leaves Axel, Rosewood, and Flint injured; after a hand-to-hand fight Axel kills DeWald, avenging Todd.

+In the meantime, Sanderson is killed by Agent Fulbright; who then appears before Axel to explain that he was right.
+Axel realizes that the agent is involved with the counterfeiters, so he fatally shoots him after a brief struggle.
+Later, Axel, Rosewood, and Flint attend a special event at Wonder World; where Uncle Dave—having made a full recovery—thanks Axel for his assistance by creating a new character for Wonder World with his name—"Axel Fox"—while Axel begins a relationship with Janice.